orionorganizacao-dotcom/adap-citizen-verifier-app/README.md

 If the verifier cannot determine independence, it should not assume independence.

+## Heuristic Nature of Inferred Custody Provenance

+Inferred custody provenance is heuristic.

+When declared custody provenance is missing, the verifier may infer a minimal custody profile from available materials such as URLs, embedded metadata, source declarations, file origin, missing fields, or operator-controlled references.

+This inference may be incomplete or wrong.

+The verifier should therefore treat inferred provenance as a conservative diagnostic signal, not as proof of actual control.

+If the verifier cannot determine whether a verification component is independent, it should not assume independence.

+Inferred provenance should be presented with a limitation notice such as:

+> Custody provenance was inferred from the materials provided.
+This inference may be incomplete or wrong.
+It should be treated as a conservative dependency signal, not as proof of actual custody or control.

+## Mixed or Partially Independent Cases

+Version `v0.1.1` only classifies clear operator-dependent collapse cases.

+A case should be classified as `NDC=1 / operator-dependent` only when the available materials indicate that the envelope, public key, reconstruction rules, and timestamp evidence are all controlled by the operator or depend entirely on operator-controlled sources.

+Mixed cases should not be classified as `NDC=1` in this version.

+Examples of mixed cases include:

+- envelope provided by the operator, but timestamp evidence is externally anchored;
+- public key hosted by the operator, but reconstruction rules are independently archived;
+- envelope uploaded by the user, but the public key is operator-hosted;
+- verifier interface is open source, but key materials remain operator-controlled.

+For `v0.1.1`, mixed cases should be classified as:

+> partially independent / dependency unresolved

+or:

+> partially operator-dependent

+The app should explain that partial independence may improve the verification path, but does not automatically establish full structural independence.

+Plain-language warning:

+> Some verification materials appear independent, while others still depend on the operator.
+This version does not compute full NDC for mixed cases.
+Independent verification cannot be fully assumed from the materials provided.

 ## Minimal Classification Rule

 The MVP does not need full NDC computation in `v0.1.1`.